tabersays/AI-Project/README.md

 AI Project

 Makefile

-Thomas, how do you use your make file?
+Q: Thomas, how do you use your Makefile?
+A: I added instructions to the Makefile.